Audio Chants

 Refuge Blessing Chant

-With faith in the Noble Triple Refuges and having well-undertaken the monastic training, strive on with diligence for your welfare and protection.
+With faith in the Noble Triple Refuges and having well-undertaken the monastic training, Strive on with diligence for your welfare and protection.

 Uddissanā Adhiṭṭhāna – Verses on The Sharing of Blessings